Why Are Some Grow Lights Purple? 3 Key Reasons Why We Think You Should Avoid Them

 A better choice, in our opinion, is a full spectrum light that will ensure optimal plant health and a more pleasant environment for you, too.
 The Kelvin scale is a useful reference for evaluating ‘white’ grow lights.
 If you live in a very hot environment, and you want the inside of your home to feel cool then look for a light rated 5000-5500K.
 The spectral distribution of these lights skews towards blue making them feel a little cooler.
 If you live in a colder climate or have a small space, we recommend a warmer light temperature, in the 2700 – 3500K range.
 These skew red, and have a warmer glow, making them arguably a little better for fruiting and flowering compared to a higher K globe which would be better for vegetative growth.

-Which Is The Best Grow Light For You?
+Which Is the Best Grow Light for You?

 Hopefully by now we have convinced you to go with a full spectrum light.
 If so, then here are some of our top recommendations for various gardening setups:

 • Best Hanging Option: If you have a wall or ceiling from which to hang your light, then the Aspect grow light is the way to go.
-It comes in white and black, as well as 20W or 40W
+It comes in white and black, as well as 20W or 40W.

 • Best Free Standing Option: If you'd rather not be drilling holes in your ceiling/wall, then a great alternative is to get a free standing option like the PlantSpectrum.
 The small is 16" and 16W, and large is 32" and 32W.
 They are not only incredibly versatile in terms of mounting options, but they have the added benefit of being water proof.